Mad River Community Hospital will change your mind about Health Hospital Food Possibilities

-Mad River Community Hospital employs a full-time farmer, Graham Gagne, to tend to both the greenhouse and farm.
-He coordinates with the kitchen to provide produce for the café to cook.
-Everyday there is a lunch special, usually featuring the produce grown on the farm or in the greenhouse.
-Volunteers also help on the farm and are instrumental part of the success of this program. #organic #greenhouse #organicfarm #farming #hydroponics #vegetables
+Mad River Community Hospital employs a full-time field crop farmer, Jayme Buckley, to tend to both the greenhouse and garden.
+She coordinates with the kitchen to provide produce for the cafe to cook.
+Everyday there is a lunch special, usually featuring the produce grown in the garden or in the greenhouse.
+Volunteers also help in the garden and are instrumental part of the success of this program. #organic #greenhouse #organicfarm #farming #hydroponics #vegetables